-The description of each of the other three TBM variants is dubious.
+The description of each of the other two TBM variants is dubious.
 A Navy History and Heritage Command document (HERE) does not list the H and the M and identifies the J as a "utility plane", which it was since in could be configured with a tow target capability.

 At the time, the suffix H was used to designate an airplane modified to be a "hospital", i.e. to transport wounded personnel.
 That's a possibility, although no TBM-3Hs have been identified.
 There was reportedly a modification of the TBM-3W's radar to optimize it for submarine-snorkel detection but this would have, if anything, probably resulted in a modification to the existing designation (there is a TBM-3W2, for example).

 There may have been TBMs with deice boots but they were not designated TBM-3Js.
-These were TBMs modified with provisions for target towing, the forerunner of the TBM-3U.
+As noted above, these were TBM-3Es modified with provisions for target towing, the forerunner of the TBM-3U.
 However, they retained the carrier-basing and ordnance capability; as a result, the designation of a TBM with this capability depended on whether the tow equipment was installed or not!
 See the June 1947 issue of Naval Aviation News.
-The TBM-3U had a permanently installed tow reel and all offensive and defensive mission equipment removed.

 The TBM-3M, if there were any, was more likely a modification for weather reconnaissance like the PB4Y-2M, which was the purpose of the suffix at the time.
 None have been identified.